Skip navigation

 • Use a food thermometer to ensure your meat and poultry products have reached a safe minimum internal temperature.

-• Cook fish to 145 F.
+• Cook fish to 145 degrees F.

-• Cook egg dishes to 160 F.
+• Cook egg dishes to 160 degrees F.

-• Cook raw poultry to 165 F.
+• Cook raw whole or ground poultry to 165 degrees F.

 Avoid the Danger Zone

-• Keep cold foods at an internal temperature of 40 F or below by keeping food nestled in ice on the table or kept in a cooler until ready to serve.
+• Keep cold foods at an internal temperature of 40 degrees F or below by keeping food nestled in ice on the table or kept in a cooler until ready to serve.

 • The beverage cooler may be opened frequently, causing the temperature inside the cooler to fluctuate and become unsafe for perishable foods.